stefanbirkner/system-lambda/README.md

 `System.getSecurityManager()` will return the original security manager again.

+### System Properties

+The function `restoreSystemProperties` guarantees that after executing the test code each System property has the same value like before.
+Therefore you can modify System properties inside of the test code without having an impact on other tests.

+    @Test
+    void execute_code_that_manipulates_system_properties() {
+      restoreSystemProperties(
+        () -> {
+          System.setProperty("some.property", "some value");
+          //code under test that reads properties (e.g. "some.property") or
+          //modifies them.
+        }
+      );

+      //Here the value of "some.property" is the same like before.
+      //E.g. it is not set.
+    }

 ## Contributing

 You have three options if you have a feature request, found a bug or